ardbytes/ardbytes.github.io/book_notes/ddia.md

 To handle these issues, it is necessary to develop a model of the system, and develop algorithms in accordance to the specified model.

+### Chapter 9: Consistency and Consensus

+Many of the problems discussed in previous chapters, like performing a failover of a leader, enforcing uniqueness constraints, and atomic transaction commit can be solved by deploying a service that implements a consensus algorithm.
+Zookeeper provides consensus while also supporting fault tolerance.
+From next chapter onwards focus will be on building practical applications based on the theory discussed so far in this book.

 [ddia]: https://dataintensive.net/
 [mvcc-isolation]: https://notes.eatonphil.com/2024-05-16-mvcc.html